Group5github/Group5.github.io/README.md

 # Analysis

-We proceed to analyse the data based on each of the components below,
+We analysed the data set based on each of the components below,

 * Stations
 * Highways